Updated 4th December 2023

 Beef Shawarma ingredients

-- For the marinade: Olive oil, lemon juice, red wine vinegar, yogurt, onion and garlic - to flavour and tenderize the beef
+- MARINADE: Olive oil, lemon juice, red wine vinegar, yogurt, onion and garlic - to flavour and tenderize the beef

-- For the shawarma seasoning: feel free to use store-bought or use the homemade blend below.
+- SEASONING: Feel free to use store-bought or use the homemade blend below.
 Its a long list of spices but if you don’t have all of them don’t sweat it - stick to the 6-7 main ones being: Cumin, Coriander, Cardamom, Smoked paprika, Cinnamon and cloves or allspice - and your blend will still be delicious.

-- Veggies: lettuce, tomatoes, onions, pickles, pickled turnips are all good options - you can include all or just your favourites.
+- VEGETABLES: lettuce, tomatoes, onions, pickles, pickled turnips are all good options - you can include all or just your favourites.

 What cut of beef is best for beef shawarma?